 • Follow up with students affected by the conduct

 Check-in with those students you perceive might have been particularly affected by the offending conduct.
-Where appropriate, make referrals to relevant campus resources (like the NSU Title IX team, Henderson Student Counseling, Student Disability Services, etc.).
+Where appropriate, make referrals to relevant campus resources (like the NSU Title IX team, Center for Student Counseling and Well-Being, Student Disability Services, etc.).
 It might also be a good idea to take time at the start of the next virtual class session to revisit expectations for student behavior and engagement within the course.